-Uber Could Be Fined Up To $780,000 For Operating in Taiwan
+Uber Could Be Fined up to $780,000 for Operating in Taiwan

 “By condemning this technology, which is de facto what would happen with this amendment, the government is making a statement that it’s not open for business to global technology companies.”

-Uber argues that it complies with all existing local taxi laws.
+Uber argues that it complies with all existing local tax laws.

-But Jason Hsu, a legislator with the opposition Kuomintang party (KMT), and an Uber supporter, urged the company to be “more cooperative” in meeting government concerns in order to win trust.
+But Jason Hsu, a legislator with the opposition Kuomintang (KMT) party, and an Uber supporter, urged the company to be “more cooperative” in meeting government concerns in order to win trust.

 Read More: Uber Just Answered Everything You Want to Know About Your Driver